llamaxyz/llama/docs/strategies.md

 ## Strategy Comparison

-Below is a table comparing the key features of the strategy logic contracts.
+Llama instances can create new types of strategies by authorizing additional strategy logic contracts.
+Below is a table comparing the key features of the recommended strategy logic contracts.

 ### Definitions